aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ## How to leverage Application Load Balancer's advanced request routing to route application traffic across multiple Amazon EKS Clusters

-This project shows the implementation steps of the solution architecture explained in the [AWS Blog]().
+This project shows the steps involved to implement the solution architecture explained in the [AWS Blog]().

 ## Prerequisites